Immigration & Visas, Living, Working

 • Mexperience says

 Hi Mary, if you are already a temporary or permanent resident in Mexico and you leave then re-enter Mexico as a tourist then you put your residency status at risk.
 If this happens you should contact your nearest INM to ask how to “regularize” your immigration status (fees and fines may apply).
-If you are resident, it’s important to fill-out and get a FMM form stamped before you leave the country (at the airport or land/sea border) and present that same FMM form to the immigration official when you return.
+If you are resident, it’s very important to re-enter Mexico every time using your residency card and not come in registered as a visitor/tourist.

 2. Eduardo says